Wise Review 2021: Is It Worth Using? (formerly TransferWise)

 Customer Support received 9.5/10 and

 Users pointed out that the downside of the platform is the need to have actual bank accounts in order to be able to proceed with the transfer.

 The Verdict: Is It Worth Opening an Account at Wise?

 If you regularly make international money transfers, then the answer is yes.
 It definitely is worth it.

 Wise is a great choice for international money transfers.
-The platform is well known for its ease-of-use, transparency, low fees, and great customer service.
+Advantages of Wise include ease-of-use, transparency, low fees, and great customer service.

 If you’d like to learn more about the platform and open an account, click here.

 Thank you for reading!